alizat/bggscraper/README.md

 * Info on users themselves.
 * list of games are hot nowadays.
 * Information on plays of a certain game for one or more users.
-* Geeklists, forum lists, forums, threads, guilds pertaining to a certain board game id.
+* geeklists, forum lists, forums, threads, guilds pertaining to a certain board game id.